-Throughout the MotoGP era the final race of the season has always been held at Valencia, Spain, where 2017’s series also comes to a close on 12th November.
+Throughout the MotoGP era the final race of the season has always been held at Valencia, Spain.
 And more often than not each race has made compelling viewing – sometimes with even the title itself up for grabs.

 But which of these races have been the most memorable?
 And will this season’s finale live up to those forebears?
 To whet your appetites and get you in the mood for what may be about to come, here’s our pick of the best 10 (in chronological order)…

 The first year of the four-stroke MotoGP era was also the last of the old, much-loved, two-strokes with the screaming 500s allowed to compete on equal terms during this crossover year against the all-new, 1000cc four-stroke Honda RCV and Yamaha M1.
 Sadly, though, there was no fairytale ending as the leading Honda four-strokes of Valentino Rossi, Alex Barros plus Yamaha-mounted Max Biaggi made the running right from the first corner.
 Rossi was chasing Mick Doohan’s record of 12 victories in one season but it wasn’t to be – Barros nicked the win.

 The Italian made his final appearance on an RCV before his dramatic switch to Yamaha for 2004, in style – and then some.
 Not only did Honda’s reigning world champ score his ninth win of the season at Valencia (and his 22nd straight podium, no less) he left everyone bar local hero and Telefonica Honda rider Sete Gibernau trailing in his wake.
 What’s more, Rossi’s RCV was painted in one-off, commemorative, Hawaii-style livery by Aldo Drudi.
 Loris Capirossi on the Ducati Desmosedici rounded out the podium places.